-Managed File Transfer (MFT) systems are great for policy enforcement, access authentication, risk reduction, and more.
-But for HIPAA and HITECH requirements, MFT shines as a work-flow automation tool.
+Managed file transfer (MFT) solutions are great for policy enforcement, access authentication, risk reduction, and more.
+But for HIPAA and HITECH requirements, MFT shines as a workflow automation tool.

 Transferring patient information is a difficult challenge which many healthcare institutions are facing.
 Data standards were supposed to simplify this communication between healthcare institutions and their partners.
 But ask any technical professional about the underlying variability of data formats, and you'll hear a tale of potential confusion and complexity.